 Let’s me take you down memory lane one last time…

 When I was in college I quickly found out that the short summer session courses were easier to make an A in.
 During the fall and spring semesters, I would go to a Psychology class once every Tuesday and Thursday for an hour.
 In the summer session Psychology classes, I would go to each class for an hour Monday through Friday.
 Because I was immersed daily lectures, I did not even have to study for the weekly tests.
 This learning technique is called immersion.

 When I buy an online course I immerse myself in the material.
 I watch 2 hours of video modules each day, and I spend another two hours applying what I learned.
 By the end of two weeks, I am the new expert in that area.

 Step 6: Ask questions in the Facebook group

 When I wanted to start a podcast, I went through all of these steps and signed up to the Podcasters Paradise course.
 After I binge watched the course, I had a template for podcasting success.
 Anytime I ran into a speed bump, I went into the course’s private Facebook group to ask for help.
 I still find myself, almost two years since I bought the course, going into the Facebook group to get some pretty incredible advice.

 And the same goes for my own Facebook group for my online course.

 The bottom line is this…

 Do not limit yourself to Google searches for your blogging education.
 This can hold you back from having success for many years to come.
 With that being said, now is the perfect time to sign up for my course.
-I am getting close to finishing an entirely new version of the course.
-The new version will have all of my newest strategies and tactics, which will double the amount of content in the course.
-And you will also have direct access to me in the VIP private Facebook group.
+I just finished an entirely new version of the course.
+The new version has all of my newest strategies and tactics, which has doubled the amount of content in the course.